wolframowy/NASK_recruitment_task/README.md

 Above script will install all dependencies and run a dev server listening on `localhost:8080`.

+Additionally, application exposes swagger documentation of rest endpoints at `/swagger-ui/`.
+Prometheus scrape page is exposed at `/actuator/prometheus/`.

 ### Initial Configuration

 Initial server port on which application is listening is 8080,